MSIX Introduction: A comprehensive 24-chapter guide

 • This entire access is practically dependent on the AppXManifest.xml file and the duplication of the VFS folder.

-When debugging an MSIX packaged app with Visual Studio, what happens is that Visual Studio builds the MSIX package, either using Advanced Installer’s extension or using its built-in support.
-Then, the app is installed on the machine and the package is extracted into a temporary location.
+When debugging an MSIX packaged app with Visual Studio, it creates the MSIX package using either Advanced Installer’s extension or its built-in support.
+Then, the app is installed on the machine, and the package is extracted into a temporary location.

-If you want to "manually debug" your application after it was installed by the MSIX package (for example, to search for files or the registry), you must initiate the appropriate process (explorer.exe, cmd.exe, or regedit.exe) inside the MSIX container.
+To "manually debug" your application after it has been installed by the MSIX package (for example, to search for files or the registry), you must initiate the appropriate process (explorer.exe, cmd.exe, or regedit.exe) inside the MSIX container.

 Under an account, every user will see only the apps registered to her/his credentials.
 So, if another user installs a new app on the machine, it will be hidden for all other users.